microsoft/playwright/docs/src/debug.md

 <img width="1392" alt="Picking locators" src="https://user-images.githubusercontent.com/13063165/212968640-ce82a027-9277-4bdf-b0a9-6282fb2becb7.png" />

+Playwright will look at your page and figure out the best locator, prioritizing [role, text and test id locators](./locators.md).
+If Playwright finds multiple elements matching the locator, it will improve the locator to make it resilient and uniquely identify the target element, so you don't have to worry about failing tests due to locators.

 ### Actionability logs

 By the time Playwright has paused on a click action, it has already performed [actionability checks](./actionability.md) that can be found in the log.
 This can help you understand what happened during your test and what Playwright did or tried to do.
 The log tells you if the element was visible, enabled and stable, if the locator resolved to an element, scrolled into view, and so much more.
 If actionability can't be reached, it will show the action as pending.